mjrgh/PinscapePico/Guides/LIS3DH-Setup.md

 #### "Oops, what if I already clicked Calibrate?"

-Let's face it, you're going to click the Calibrate button at some point.
-It doesn't matter how frantically I try to warn you.
-No one has ever been able to resist for long.
-Fortunately, if you **do** click the forbidden button, you can still undo it, and restore nudge to proper working order.
+In case you accidentally clicked the Calibrate button at some point, you can still undo it and restore nudge to proper working order.
 To undo it, go back to JOY.CPL, click the Settings tab, and then click **Reset to default**.
 That deletes the calibration data collected when you clicked the Calibrate button.